Atar-Growth/atar.github.io/docs/ios-sdk.md

 | Opt  | state       | State                                          | string    |
 | Opt  | country     | Country                                        | string    |

-## Step 5: Trigger offer notifications on user action
+## Step 5: Trigger offer messages on user action

-You can also trigger offer notifications on user actions.
-Here's an example of how you can trigger an offer notification.
+You can also trigger offer message on user actions.
+Here's an example of how you can trigger an offer message.

 === "Swift"
     ```swift
     let request = OfferRequest()
-    request.onNotifScheduled = { success, error in
+    request.onPopupShown = { success, error in
-        print("onNotifScheduled: \(success), \(error ?? "no error")")
+        print("onPopupShown: \(success), \(error ?? "no error")")
     }
-    request.onNotifSent = {
+    request.onPopupCanceled = {
-        print("onNotifSent")
+        print("onPopupCanceled")
     }
     request.onClicked = {
         print("onClicked")